In this article, you’ll find answers to questions like:

 “Involving your child in food preparation and how you present the food will be key to getting your child to eat,” she says.

 Gavin suggests to pick recipes with ingredients that your children like.
 “Invite them to join you in the grocery shopping, cooking and serving of foods,” she says.

 Consider buying a cookbook with recipes that use healthy ingredients in common favorite dishes, such as “Deceptively Delicious” by Jessica Seinfeld.

 3. HOW TO BUILD THEIR PLATE?

-Michaels suggests following the "My Plate" model as illustrated at choosemyplate.gov.
+Michaels suggests following the "My Plate" model as described at choosemyplate.gov.

 "When preparing a meal for your family, keep in mind the more colorful, the better," she says.
 In other words, varying colors of fruits, vegetables and grains should make up the majority of the plate.

 • Hannah Michaels, former nutrition adviser, Nutritious Lifestyles

 • Dr. Mary L. Gavin, senior medical editor, KidsHealth